HUMAN FACTORS

 - Goal 5: An understanding of global, economic, environmental, and societal contexts from which human factors and ergonomics problems, as well as their solutions, arise.

-Students in our department have completed a number of diverse and insightful projects as part of the Human Factors Certificate.
-The following are some of the projects that highlight their work.
+as part of the Human Factors Certificate.
+The following are some of the projects that

-Examining Effective Navigation Learning Strategies for the Visually Impaired |
+Project: Examining Effective Navigational Learning Strategies for the Visually Impaired